 Check out this recipe for Greek Lamb Chops from Cafe Delites if you have depression symptoms.

 Dark chocolate consumption has been shown to be good for your heart.
 Beyond heart health, it can also reduce cortisol levels.
 Cortisol and stress go hand-in-hand, making dark chocolate both delicious and incredibly useful.
 If you're like us, you'll reach for a bar of 85 percent or 99 percent dark chocolate.
 (Trust us, the dark stuff is good.)

 This Superfood Chocolate Bark from Choosing Chia is one you don't want to miss if you suffer from symptoms of seasonal affective disorder.

 9. Almond Butter

 Almonds, along with the aforementioned dark leafy greens, contain a lot of magnesium.
-Again, magnesium helps fight depression and also aids in your body's conversion of sugar into energy.
+Again, magnesium helps fight seasonal depression and also aids in your body's conversion of sugar into energy.

 The fiber in almonds and, thus, almond butter plays a key role in regulating blood sugar levels.
 Sure, a handful of almonds will do the trick, but we prefer almond butter on our path to a better mood.

 Whether you're suffering from winter depression or summer depression, start off your day with this Banana Almond Butter Smoothie from Eating Bird Food.